-- 4-hourly intervals for MBES operations;

-- 6-hourly intervals for SBES operations; and

-- 4-hourly for passage sounding operations.
+- 4-hourly intervals for MBES operations; - 6-hourly intervals for SBES operations; - 4-hourly for passage sounding operations; and, - Proposed Deep Water MBES SVP frequency to be stated and justified in the SMP.

 Shallow water SVP casts should be to 80% of the water depth.
 Where there is significant depth variation across the survey area it will often be necessary to conduct additional casts in deeper water to capture the full water column.